iechor/docs/content/network/network-tutorial-standalone.md

     ```

     Not only that, but you can't connect to `alpine3` from `alpine1` by its IP
     address either.
-Look back at the `docker network inspect` output for the
+Look back at the `iechor network inspect` output for the
     `bridge` network and find `alpine3`'s IP address: `172.17.0.2` Try to ping
     it.